 Located 200 miles outside of the city, Port Aransas is one of the best beaches for families who want a relaxing weekend.
-Although located further than many of the other beaches (just over a 3.5 hour drive), the number of condos and resorts at various price points make it well worth a weekend getaway.
+Although located further than many of the other beaches (just over a 3.5-hour drive), the number of condos and resorts at various price points make it well worth a weekend getaway.

 Port Aransas is a beach town that is ideal for families who want to enjoy a relaxing, no-frills getaway.
 There typically isn’t much to do at the beach, but that’s what draws families there.
 For my son and I, being able to relax and “do nothing” sometimes is exactly what we need.
 This beach fits the bill!

-When you more excitement, head to town for some shopping and exploring one of the many delicious restaurants.
+When you want more excitement, head to town for some shopping and exploring one of the many delicious restaurants.

 Once a year in April, Port Aransas becomes home to the annual Texas Sandfest, the largest native sand structure and sandcastle competition in the USA.
-This event features live music, local vendors, arts and crafts, educational activities for the kids.
+This event features live music, local vendors, arts and crafts, and educational activities for the kids.
 There’s even a beer garden for the adults.

 20301 Park Rd 22